- Center for Italian Studies

 - News and Events

-During the academic year, undergraduates may spend one or two semesters in Bologna, Milan, or Padua, each of which integrates program electives with courses taught at those cities' venerable universities.
+During the academic year, undergraduates may spend one or two semesters in Venice, Milan, Bologna, or Rome each of which integrates program electives with courses taught at those cities' venerable universities.
 Rome is an option for students who elect a major/minor concentration in Italian Culture or a minor in Italian Literature.
 The popular Penn-in-Venice program takes place for six weeks every summer.
 Designed primarily for undergraduates, it benefits graduate students professionally as an opportunity to teach in Italy, learn the workings of an off-campus program, and pursue independent research or travel.

 Penn-in-Venice is a six-week summer program sponsored by the University of Pennsylvania offers an introductory language course, intensive second-year Italian (Italian 134, which may be used to satisfy the language requirement), an Advanced Italian course, Italian Art History, and a literature or history elective on topics that vary from year to year.